ConnorSpear/COSC241-asgnment/README.md

 up by rows or columns from the four corners.
 It also calculates the number of counts in order to revert back to the original pile state.

-This java application is created to replicate how a user-friendly and client orientated programe runs.
+This java application was created and designed to replicate how a user-friendly and client orientated programe runs.

 Created 2020
 University of Otago, Computer Science.